-With more than 162 million users, more than 800 million listed items, and with over £60 billion generated in sales in 2015 alone, eBay is one of the biggest channels for online selling.
+With more than 162 million users, more than 800 million listed items, and with over £60 billion generated in sales every year, eBay is one of the biggest channels for online selling.

 Anyone can upload a product to eBay and generate a sale.
 But if you want to use eBay like a pro, you need to up your game.
 If you want to stand out and generate a profit on this crowded marketplace, you need to be savvy to all the tricks and techniques used by the expert multichannel sellers.

 Your product photos have a lot of work to do!
 Not only do they have to present your product in the best possible light, they also have to stand out from every other listing in the search results.

 We could spend all day talking about how to take good eBay pictures.
 So to save a bit of time, let’s briefly run through some of the things that make for bad eBay product photos:

 As a general rule of thumb, unless you’re a professional photographer with a fully-equipped photography studio, the best time to take pictures of your products is during the day, when you can take fully advantage of natural light.
 Plain backgrounds always work best.

 When it comes to taking a picture of your object from the best possible angle, it really depends on the specific object you’re trying to sell.
 If you’re unsure, do a bit of research.

 Say you’re selling homemade jewellery.
 Do a few eBay searches for the sort of things you sell; bracelets, earrings, brooches etc. Take a look at the images the sellers are using to sell their products.
 Which ones appeal to you?